 The dispersion brought Philip, the companion of Stephen, the second of the seven, to a city of Samaria.
 He came with the power of miracles and with the gospel message of salvation.
-The Samaritans were convinced by what they saw and they listened to what he said, "and there was great joy in that city."
-When the news came to Jerusalem, Peter and John were sent by the Apostles, and the same miraculous testimony attended their presence, which had been given on the day of Pentecost.
+The Samaritans were convinced by what they saw and joyously listened to what he said (Acts 8:5 - 8).
+When the news came to Jerusalem, Peter and John were sent by the Apostles and the same miraculous testimony attended their presence (verses 14 - 25).

-The Divine Power in Peter rebuked the powers of evil, which were working among the Samaritans in the person of Simon Magus, as Paul afterwards, on his first preaching to the Gentiles, rebuked in Cyprus Elymas the Sorcerer.
-The two Apostles returned to Jerusalem, preaching as they went "in many villages of the Samaritans" the Gospel which had been welcomed in the city.
+God's spirit in Peter rebuked the powers of evil, which were working among the Samaritans in the person of Simon Magus, as Paul afterwards, on his first preaching to the Gentiles, rebuked in Cyprus Elymas the Sorcerer.
+The two Apostles returned to Jerusalem, preaching as they went "in many villages of the Samaritans" the Gospel which had been welcomed in the city (Acts 8:25).

 Our attention is now called to that other traveler.
-We turn from the "desert road" on the south of Palestine to the desert road on the north; from the border of Arabia near Gaza, to its border near Damascus "From Dan to Beersheba" the Gospel is rapidly spreading.
-The dispersion of the Christians had not been confined to Judea and Samaria (see Acts 9:1, 11:19, 26:11).
+We turn from the desert road on the south of Palestine that Philip walked to a desert road on its north.
+This road, from the border of Arabia near Gaza, to its border near Damascus, is experiencing a rapid spread of the gospel near it.
+The dispersion of the Christians had not been confined to only Judea and Samaria (see Acts 9:1, 11:19, 26:11).

-Saul (Paul) went of his own accord to the high priest, and desired of him letters to the synagogues in Damascus, where he had reason to believe that Christians were to be found.
-And armed with this "authority and commission," (Acts 26:12) intending "if he found any of this way (who believed the gospel), whether they were men or women," (Acts 9:2) to "bring them bound unto Jerusalem to be punished," (Acts 22:5) he journeyed to Damascus.
+Saul (before his conversion to become Paul) went of his own accord to the high priest, and desired of him letters to the synagogues in Damascus, where he had reason to believe that Christians were to be found.
+Armed with authority and a commission from the High Priest (Acts 26:12) he intended "if he found any of this way (who believed the gospel), whether they were men or women," (Acts 9:2) to arrest them in Damascus and bring them to Jerusalem for punishment (Acts 22:5).